PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Cognition Fundamentals/Cognitive Models of Language Learning - Requirements and Use-cases.md

 ## Use-case 1: Create a flowchart of language acquisition and demonstrate the information processing for a simple scenario
+Provide a *step-by-step* walkthrough using your flowchart:

-Scenario description: Baby sees their mother directly in front and above her crib; both are in a lit room.
+Scenario description: Baby sees their mother directly in front and above her crib; both are in a well-lit room.
 The mother is repeating the same word over and over again: 'mama'.
 After every repetition, there are two possible outcomes:
 1. The baby does not repeat the word (succesfully) or performs some other behaviour (e.g. smiling).
 The mother therefore repeats the word. <!--- (auditory cue, no positive or negative reinforcement learning) --->
 2. The baby repeats the word succesfully (enough).
 In response the mother smiles and expresses auditory excitement. <!--- (auditory, visual and tactile cue; positive reinforcement learning) --->

 You can assume that the baby and the mother both do not have any biological or psychological defects and represent the average human of their given category.
 You only have to describe the informational processing of the elements mentioned in the scenario description.

 ### Learning Behaviour to Integrate
-This scenario uses cognitive systems and processes we studied last block but it also integrate the material we studied with regards to the [auditory system](https://adsai.buas.nl/Study%20Content/Cognition%20Fundamentals/Auditory%20Perception%20&%20Learning.html) and [cognitive models of language learning](https://adsai.buas.nl/Study%20Content/Cognition%20Fundamentals/Cognitive%20Models%20of%20Language%20Learning.html).
-However, this scenario requires the see the exhibition of a type of a second type of learning behaviour we did not cover yet: mirror-neurons.
+This scenario uses cognitive systems and processes we studied last block but it also integrates the material we studied with regards to the [auditory system](https://adsai.buas.nl/Study%20Content/Cognition%20Fundamentals/Auditory%20Perception%20&%20Learning.html) and [cognitive models of language learning](https://adsai.buas.nl/Study%20Content/Cognition%20Fundamentals/Cognitive%20Models%20of%20Language%20Learning.html).
+However, this scenario requires the integration of a type of a second type of learning behaviour we did not cover yet: mirror-neurons.

 Mirror neurons are a type of neuron found in the brain that become active when an individual observes another individual performing the same action.
-If the individual performs that same action as the observed individual, the same neurons are activate.
+If the individual performs that same action as the observed individual, the same neurons are activated.
 The discovery of mirror neurons has led to the development of the "mirror neuron theory," which proposes that these neurons play a key role in social cognition, empathy, and the ability to understand and imitate the actions of others.
 According to this theory, when an individual observes another person's actions, the mirror neurons in their brain fire in a way that allows them to simulate the observed action and understand its meaning.

 <img src="./assets/MirrorNeurons.png" alt="MirrorNeurons" width="900"/>